How To Become A Committee

 Think about the American Revolution's

 "Minute Men".
-They constituted a vital network any upon which our
+They constituted a vital network upon which our

 Revolution's leaders depended for their eventual success.
 The same